 Residential Buildings.
-Residential buildings mean buildings in which families or households live or in which sleeping accommodations are provided and all dormitories, shall be classified as residential occupancy.
-Such buildings include, among others, the following: dwellings, multiple dwellings and rooming houses (see also Dwelling Unit, Section 2.1).
+Regulated Buildings means buildings in which families or households live or in which sleeping accommodations are provided and all dormitories, shall be classified as residential occupancy.
+Such buildings include, among others, the following: dwellings, multiple dwellings and rooming houses (see also dwelling unit Section 2.1).

 Residential Home for the Aged.
-Residential home for the aged (also known as Adult Congregate Living Facility) means a health care facility containing characteristics of multiple family housing, providing a maximum in independent living conditions for individuals or couples and a minimum of custodial services which would include daily observation of the individual residents by designated staff personnel.
+A residential home for the aged (also known as Adult Congregate Living Facility) is a health care facility containing characteristics of multiple family housing, providing a maximum in independent living conditions for individuals or couples and a minimum of custodial services which would include daily observation of the individual residents by designated staff personnel.
 As accessory uses, residential homes for the aged may include dining rooms and infirmary facilities for intermediate or skilled nursing care solely for the use of the occupants residing in the principal facility.